erral/plone-kickstarter/{{cookiecutter.project_directory}}/README_MAKE.md

 1. Create new virtualenv under `./venv` (default) from a global Python 3. `python3` is expected to be in the PATH.
 2. Like (1), but the `VENV_FOLDER` is passed to every *make* call: `make VENV_FOLDER=./some_folder/ install`.
 3. `make VENV=off install`: Direct usage of current configure Python 3 environment.
-   Like if one uses *pyenv* or another already activated virtual environment, or in CI if the environment is alredy isolated.
+   Like if one uses *pyenv* or another already activated virtual environment, or in CI if the environment is already isolated.
 4. Like (3), but the environment is not activated, so we need to point *make* to the location with `make VENV=off VENV_FOLDER=~/myenv/myproject_venv` or alike.

-**Attention:** if those paramters are used, they *must* be passed to every make call!
+**Attention:** if those parameters are used, they *must* be passed to every make call!
 Setting them as environment variables like `export VENV=off` works too.

 **Hint:** Edit the `Makefile` and look for `VENV?=on` (which sets the default).
 And `VENV_FOLDER?=` (look for the if before) and adjust to your needs.